Because of the severe weather, the workday at the Community House is rescheduled to 10 October 2015.

 Helen Keller said it very well… The Mallard Creek Barbecue has continued to be successful for eighty plus years because of the teamwork of many people.
 A fellowship develops by working together that is hard to achieve otherwise.

 That is the reason the Barbecue Committee is asking you for your help with the annual Barbecue.

+This quote from Henry Ford, the founder of Ford Motor Company describes the work of the folks at Mallard Creek Presbyterian Church.
 The annual Barbecue is not a project of the Barbecue Committee, rather it is a whole-church project… the single largest project tackled each year to raise money for missions and operational needs.
-The Barbecue began in 1929 when Pastor Frazer suggested a barbecue as a means to raise money to pay for the recently built Sunday school rooms.

 We, the church, need you.
 So now you want to know….

 What can you do to help make this year’s Barbecue a success?

 Sell advance tickets.
 See Dale McLaughlin or Crawford Deaton for advanced tickets… especially nice for local businesses.
 Please be sure to let everyone know the Barbecue takes place at the Community House (11400 Mallard Creek Road–not at the Church).
 And while we’re delighted when everyone comes to eat and work… we really need your muscle!

 On Saturday, October 3, we need folks (male or female) for a work day at the Community House.
 We need to check for needed repairs and maintenance, and general clean-up.
 Come to the Community House about 8:00AM.
 Bring work gloves.
 Wear clothes you don’t mind getting dirty and comfortable shoes.
 See Charles Kimrey, Bill Wood or Craven Oehler for instruction.
 Time commitment 2 – 6 hours.